 Tara Creme is a composer for concert, film and television, theatre and art installations.

 As a concert composer, Tara has written for small and large-scale ensembles.
 As well as an oboe concerto written for John Anderson of the Royal Philharmonic Orchestra, she has had concert works performed by Hackney Singers at the Union Chapel, Assembly at New Works Festival, and London COMA.
 Her Suite for Prepared Piano, Volume I (2018) was recently performed by pianist Kamilla Arku in February as part of Borough New Music Festival.
-She is currently composing a long-term project, a major oratorio based on the life of Joan of Arc.
+She is currently composing a long-term project, a major oratorio based on the life of Joan of Arc; in August 2019 she was selected by Wild Plum Arts for a Made at the Red House residency at the Britten-Pears Foundation to work on this project.
+In autumn 2019 Charles Owen will premiere pieces from her solo piano miniatures collection, Approach.

-She composed the music and sound design for the play Something Somatic, written by Simon Turley and directed by Jeff Teare for TheatreScience, People are Messy by Theatre of Debate as co-composer, and for Two More Fingers produced by Wet Arts Company.
+Her theatre work includes the music and sound design for Something Somatic, written by Simon Turley and directed by Jeff Teare for TheatreScience, People are Messy by Theatre of Debate as co-composer, and King Charles III for Tower Theatre.
 She has also created several music/visual art crossover pieces.

 She specialised in music composition on her Contemporary Arts degree at Nottingham Trent University, studying with Jeremy Peyton-Jones.
 On leaving she co-formed Nottingham Composers with several fellow music graduates, producing several large-scale concerts of their work.
 She returned to London to study Screen Music at the National Film and Television School, where she scored a large number of fiction, documentary and animated films.